angular/angular/aio/content/guide/universal.md

 Without mouse or keyboard events, a universal app can't rely on a user clicking a button to show a component.
 A universal app should determine what to render based solely on the incoming client request.
 This is a good argument for making the app [routeable](guide/router).

-Http requests with _relative_ URLs don't work.
-You should convert them to _absolute_ URLs on the server which means you'll need to know the server origin.
-You can pass the server origin into your app with a [provider](guide/dependency-injection#injector-providers)    "universal/*" as you'll see in the [example below](#http-urls).

 Because the user of a server-rendered page can't do much more than click links, you should [swap in the real client app](#transition) as quickly as possible for a proper interactive experience.